 It takes people no more than a couple of seconds to decide whether to continue on your landing page or leave.
 In this limited time, you need to make a solid first impression.

 Focus is the key to creating a strong first impression.
-It’s tempting to throw everything you’ve got at visitors, but landing pages with a lot going on distract visitors. focuses all the elements of your landing page on the desired action.
+It’s tempting to throw everything you’ve got at visitors, but landing pages with a lot going on distract visitors.
+Minimal web design focuses all the elements of your landing page on the desired action.

-Landing page load speed can make or break your landing page conversion rates even before visitors learn what you have to offer.
-Web pages with a load time of more than four seconds of visitors.
+Landing page load speed can make or break your landing page conversion rate even before visitors learn what you have to offer.
+Web pages with a load time of more than four seconds lose up to 53% of visitors.

 Keep the important elements of your landing page above the point (also known as the “fold”) where users must scroll to get more information.
 This point is different for mobile devices.
 With people accessing the internet from their mobile devices, you also need to optimize your landing page for mobile devices.